 Tackling electricity sector reform is complicated.
 There are many different decision makers at the state and federal level with differing motivations and objectives.
 At every opportunity, CANEGROWERS is making submissions, appearing at hearings and putting forward the case for change.

-In February 2017, CANEGROWERS launched a report by the Sapere Group which exposed series errors in the Australian Energy Regulator's draft decision on Ergon Energy's tariff proposals including summer peak tariffs and inclining block tariffs.
+In February 2017, CANEGROWERS launched a report by the Sapere Group which exposed serious errors in the Australian Energy Regulator's draft decision on Ergon Energy's tariff proposals including summer peak tariffs and inclining block tariffs.

 Validating CANEGROWERS work, the Australian Competition and Consumer Commission’s review of electricity along with other experts have also shone a light on the flaws in Australia’s regulatory pricing framework.